 Young voters could make the difference in Pennsylvania — here's what organizers are saying

-Nonpartisan group PA Youth Vote joined CBS News Philadelphia to talk about the effort to court the youth vote.
+Nonpartisan group PA Youth Vote joined CBS News Philadelphia to discuss the effort to court the youth vote.

 Philly Regional Organizer Kamryn Davis says the organization is trying to raise the importance of the youth vote in every election, not just when presidential candidates are on the ballot.

-As the group educates the public, some recurring issues they want addressed are climate change, gun violence, more funding for schools and more jobs.
+As the group educates the public, some recurring issues they want to be addressed are climate change, gun violence, more school funding and more jobs.

 "The young vote is so important on both sides because young people can come out to vote in strong numbers," Damani Morgan with PA Youth Vote said.

-Morgan said the youth vote has made the difference in previous elections.
+Morgan said the youth vote has made a difference in previous elections.

 "Make sure you do your research and don't just get caught up what's on social media, and you make sure the person you are voting for cares about what you care about," Davis said.